gvwilson/codebender/05_start/index.md

 -   Pick something that is *immediately useful*
     -   Remember, most innovations languish

+> Avoid premature commitment to metrics,
+> and more importantly,
+> to target values for those metrics.
+> It is more useful to agree on
+> who will be responsible for evaluating the success of the change,
+> which can also be a way to make someone an ally.

 <div class="exercise" markdown="1">

 ### Exercise

-1. Individually, make a list of three organizational changes that would satisfy these criteria.
+1. Individually, make a list of three organizational changes that would satisfy the criteria above.
 1. In a group, compare your list with those of of your colleagues.
     -   What potential changes did several of you identify?
     -   Why *didn't* they include all of yours?